djma777/100-days-of-code/log.md

 - Not much today just following the course through... it's good practice, and I'm learning a little bit of here's and there's.
 Looking forward to the last project which is a lot bigger than these exercises.

 ---

+## Day 92.
+July 11, 2020.

+### **Today's Progress**

+- React course on Udemy

+### **Thoughts**

+- I'm having fun with the course currently.
+Really love the reinforcement of the knowledge and skills.

+---

+## Day 93.
+July 12, 2020.

+### **Today's Progress**

+- React course on Udemy

+### **Thoughts**

+- A bit of a hold up, but it's fine.
+My nephew apparently 'lied' about his assignments from school, so I (with other cousins) had to help him finish what's possible.
+To be honest, I think the right thing to do would have been to let him fail and reap the consequences, but I guess on the bright side, he would not feel let down by his family.
+Hopefully though, his parents think of some kind of consequence for him, because this is really bad for his future learning.
+- Anyway, that's the hold up, couldn't code straight for 1 week?
+So I dunno how many days I actually coded intermittently, but yeah..
+Everytime I do Colt Steele's course, I'm really liking the way he teaches.
+I wish all the projects were from scratch but some he gave started codes.
+It's fine though.
+It's still good practice, and I'm putting them in my githup repos anyway.

+---